 🧠 What will children learn?

-• Emotional regulation teaches us how to use touch and concrete gestures to soothe anxious feelings.
+• Emotional regulation through touch and concrete gestures when feeling anxious.

-• Secure attachment shows us that separation is only temporary and love is always with us.
+• Secure attachment by understanding that separation is only temporary.

-• Physical identification helps us recognize bodily sensations, such as a racing heart or a tight chest.
+• Identifying physical emotions such as a racing heart or a tight feeling in the chest.

-• Growing independence encourages us to use calming tools on our own without relying on an adult.
+• Growing independence by using calming tools on their own without relying on an adult.

-• Emotional trust reminds us that caring adults respect and validate our feelings without dismissing them.
+• Trust in caring adults who respect emotions without dismissing them.

 • "Do you think Teddy felt calm or overwhelmed when he heard the noise at school?"